LesFerch/DesktopPic/doc/v2/README.md

 From the **Viewer** menu keep the viewer set to **EXE** if you are displaying images with a transparent background or want to use the crossfade feature.
 The **HTA** viewer will display transparent images on a solid background (the same as the interface), does not support crossfade, and can't display some image formats such as WebP and HEIC.
 However, it uses far less memory, so it's a great choice for displaying PNG or JPG photos.

+Adjust **Crossfade in seconds** (available when `Viewer` is set to `EXE`) to the amount of time you want one image to fade into the other.
+Set the value for no fade effect.
+This option has no effect on animated GIFs.

+**Note**: For the fade effect to be smooth, the images must all be the same size.
+If they are different sizes, there will be a jerk as the image window is changed from one size to the other.
+Use an image editing program such as MSPaint or Paint.Net to make all your slideshow images the same size.
+For images with different aspect ratios, or images with a transparent background, you may want to change the "canvas size" to be the same for all images.
+Paint.Net makes changing canvas size very easy.

 ### Step 7: Optionally adjust additional options

 Check **Run on startup** if you want DesktopPic to run when you login.
 If you are setting up multiple slideshows (using multiple portable copies of the DesktopPic folder) you will need to open `shell:startup` in Explorer and rename the `DesktopPic` shortcut to a unique name for each **Run on startup** instance.